f5devcentral/access-solutions/environment/deploy.rst

  4. Click the **play** button under the deployment option you wish the automation to configure

-    ..note::  Wait 15 seconds and the screen should refresh with the status of the automations
+    ..note::  Wait 15 seconds and the screen should refresh with the automation status
-              deployment

     |image19|